Subsections

 They can be located at any place but, in practice, we place them on a regular grid.

-The function gives the squared euclidean distance between its two arguments.
+gives the squared euclidean distance between its two arguments.

-The function is the TPS basis function and is defined by
+is the TPS basis function and is defined by

 .